 A Virtual Observatory (VO) data service has been set up to provide easier access to Hubble Space Telescope (HST) observations of the main objects in the Solar System.

 – Only dedicated observations of planets, dwarf planets, and satellites are included in this service (no comets or asteroids), and only calibrated and derived files are provided (no raw data).
 Several levels of processing are generally available, and the most adequate one is selected for each instrument.
-Data from the Hubble Legacy Archive (HSTHLA) are not included.
+Data from the Hubble Legacy Archive (HSTHLA) are not currently included.

 – Targets are explicitely identified, and are more easily retrieved than from the original HST catalogue.